Tower of Basel

 About the Author

-Adam LeBor is a veteran former foreign correspondent who lived in Budapest for many years, reporting on Hungary and Central Europe for newspapers including The Times (London), the Independent and the Economist.
-The author of seven novels and nine non-fiction books, he is also an editorial trainer and writes for the Financial Times, the Times and the Critic.
+Adam LeBor is a veteran former foreign correspondent who lived in Budapest for many years, reporting on Hungary and Central Europe for newspapers including the Times (London), the Independent and the Economist.
+The author of seven novels and nine non-fiction books, he also writes for the Financial Times, the Times and the Critic.
 He divides his time between London and Budapest.

 Learn more about this author